MSR-Projects7274/pulse/README.md

 # User Story Validation (Screenshots)

+The following screenshots provide visual evidence that the key user stories identified for this project have been implemented successfully.
+The system is designed to support structured discussion, easy navigation, and clear user interaction flows.

 <details>
 <summary>Click to expand user story validation</summary>

-The following screenshots provide visual evidence that the key user stories identified for **PULSE** have been implemented successfully.
-The system is designed to support structured discussion, easy navigation, and clear user interaction flows.

 ---